Platinum and Palladium Printing

 Dick Arentz is a professional photographer, and retired University professor, who specializes in the platinum and palladium printing process.
 He has conducted over forty platinum printing workshops and has had over seventy one-man exhibits.
 His work is represented in public and private collections, including the New York and San Francisco Museums of Modern Art.

-Copyright©2009-2023.
+Copyright©2009-2024.
 All Rights Reserved.
-The content of this Platinum & Palladium photography site featuring information on printing processes and palladium printing workshops and photography books is owned exclusively by Dick Arentz [Flagstaff, Arizona].
+The content of this Platinum & Palladium photography site featuring information on photographic printing processes and palladium printing workshops and photography books is owned exclusively by Dick Arentz [Flagstaff, Arizona].
 Use of any of the photos on this photography website is expressly prohibited without direct permission from the photographer.
 Privacy Policy

 Platinum and Palladium Printing and Fine Art Photography Website Design by Reliable Web Designs.